 - 1 cup pecans (chopped)

 - Preheat your oven to 350°F and grease two, 8 x 4 loaf pans well.
+Mix together the milk and the apple cider vinegar and set it aside.

 - Beat together the sugar and unsalted butter until it is light and fluffy.